baden03/annual-archive/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
-Plugin has fixed typos and removed commented out code.
-Words 100% with WordPress 4.4.0
+Added new archpromat shortcode incase of conflict with archives.
+Works 100% with WordPress 4.4.1